devbis/ble2mqtt/README.md

 - `"mqtt_prefix"`- a prefix to distinguish ble devices from other instances and programs.
 The default value is 'b2m_'.

+Devices accept `friendly_name` parameter to replace mac address in device names for Home Assistant.

 Supported devices: